davidoc23/Computational_Theory/README.md

     Sieve of Eratosthenes: Efficiently marks non-prime numbers and has a time complexity of O(n log log n).

     Trial Division: Checks divisibility against previously found primes, with a higher time complexity of O(n√n).

+## Task 5: Roots

+    Computed the first 32 bits of the fractional part of the square roots of the first 100 prime numbers.
+This was achieved by calculating the square root of each prime, extracting the fractional part, and converting it into a 32-bit binary representation.
+The approach ensures a precise representation of the mathematical property, useful in cryptographic and numerical applications.

+## Task 6: Proof of Work

+    Identified English words whose SHA256 hash has the highest number of leading zero bits.
+The word "monkey" was found to have 12 leading zero bits in its SHA256 hash digest:

+    Word: monkey

+    Leading Zero Bits: 12

+    SHA256 Hash: 000c285457fc971f862a79b786476c78812c8897063c6fa9c045f579a3b2d63f

+    To ensure that all words processed were valid English words, the NLTK words corpus was used for validation.
+Each word was checked against a standard dictionary before computing its SHA256 hash.